grocid/passdesktop/README.md

  - To use mutual authentication.
 This requires each accessor/user to have a valid private key.
 Private key can be encrypted with master password.
  - Using [fw](https://github.com/grocid/fw) to only allow white-listed users.
 Requires the user to authenticate with Google Authenticator to white list its IP address.
 Makes it harder for attackers, but does not yield any real security.
- - To use root token or regular tokens: when sharing a server with multiple users and associated (disjoint) storage areas, different tokens is needed.
+ - To use root token or regular tokens: when sharing a server with multiple users and associated (disjoint) storage areas, different tokens are needed and, hence, root token cannot be used.
 In even in single-user mode, use of root token is not recommended.
  - Trusting a third-party server.
 The holder of the root token (or a group/individual holding of the unseal keys) will be able to read all data stored in Vault.

 ### How to sync between devices